1989chenguo/CloudComputingLabs/Lab2/README.md

 1. You should construct an HTTP POST request (see section `3.1.7.2`) that contains 2 keys: "Name" and "ID" (please fill in your name and student number respectively), and send the POST request to `/Post_show` (i.e. `http://127.0.0.1:8888/Post_show` if server's IP is `127.0.0.1` and service port is `8888`).

-Then, if the HTTP server receive this POST request (the request URL is `/Post_show` and the keys are "Name" and "ID"), respond with a 200 OK and echo the "Name"-"ID" pairs you have sent (see section `3.1.7.2`).
+Then, if the HTTP server receive this POST request (the request URL is `/Post_show` and the keys are "Name" and "ID"), respond with a 200 OK and echo the "Name"-"ID" pairs you have sent.

 2. Otherwise (i.e. the request URL is not `/Post_show` or the keys are not "Name" and "ID"), return a 404 Not Found response message.

+See examples in section `3.1.7.2`.

 ##### 3.1.2.3 Other request

-Just return 501 Not Implemented error message for other request method (e.g. DELETE, PUT, etc. see section `3.1.7.3`).
+Just return 501 Not Implemented error message for other request method (e.g. DELETE, PUT, etc.).

+See examples in section `3.1.7.3`.

 #### 3.1.3 Implement a proxy server (optional)